benc's blog

 Field Museum - Chicago, Illinois

-Field Museum is "the" Chicago Museum - if a special exhibit comes to town, it's probably coming here.
+Field Museum is "the" Chicago museum - if a special exhibit comes to town, it's probably coming here.

 It's titled as a natural history museum but its status as "the" museum means it inherently covers more - it has large exhibits on Meso-American and Egyptian civilizations that are as well-crafted (but perhaps not as extensive in terms of artifacts).